WBEN-FM: 1997-1999: Modern AC

-After the classical format ended, 95.7 then became WXXM, Max 95.7, adopting a modern AC format.
+After the classical format ended, 95.7 then became WXXM, "Max 95.7", adopting a modern AC format.
 It was similar to, but more pop-leaning than, alternative rock station Y100.
 The first song played under the new format was Sheryl Crow's "A Change Would Do You Good."
 The station reported to radio trade publications as a hot adult contemporary station.
 WXXM was jockless for the first six months as "Max", and its ratings plummeted with the station's new format.
-Although ratings improved after WXXM added well-known Philadelphia DJ Paul Barsky to mornings in February 1999, it wasn't enough to rationalize keeping the format.
+Although ratings improved after WXXM added well-known Philadelphia DJ Paul Barsky to mornings in February 1999, it was not enough to rationalize keeping the format.

 1999-2001: Rhythmic oldies

-At noon on May 13, 1999, in the middle of Sarah McLachlan's "Building a Mystery", the station flipped to rhythmic oldies, playing a blend of urban oldies from the 1960s to the 1980s, disco, classic dance tunes, and some 1970s pop hits, branded as Jammin' Gold.
+At noon on May 13, 1999, in the middle of Sarah McLachlan's "Building a Mystery", the station flipped to rhythmic oldies, playing a blend of urban oldies from the 1960s to the 1980s, disco, classic dance tunes, and some 1970s pop hits, branded as "Jammin' Gold".
 The first song under the new format was "Back Stabbers" by The O'Jays.
 On August 30, the station changed its call sign to WEJM.
 Given Philadelphia's history with the R&B genre, and being the city that started the "Philadelphia Soul" sound, "Jammin' Gold" was initially well received in the market.
 However, by 2001, the station's ratings began to slip.

 2001-2005: Hot AC

-On June 15, 2001, WEJM became Mix 95.7, another incarnation of hot AC.
+On June 15, 2001, WEJM became "Mix 95.7", another incarnation of hot AC.
 On July 17, WEJM changed call signs to WMWX.
 The station initially leaned toward modern AC, before moving to a more traditional hot AC approach.
 The station continued to be plagued by mediocre ratings.